chef/chef-web-docs/chef_master/source/dsl_recipe.rst

      action :delete
    end

-New in Chef client 12.10.
+New in Chef Client 12.10.

 .. end_tag